top of page

 The Dodd-Frank Whistleblower Program

-One of the most transformative parts of the Dodd-Frank Act is the creation of a whistleblower program under the Securities and Exchange Commission (SEC) and, later, the Commodity Futures Trading Commission (CFTC).
+One of the most transformative aspects of the Dodd-Frank Act is the establishment of a whistleblower program under the Securities and Exchange Commission (SEC) and, subsequently, the Commodity Futures Trading Commission (CFTC).
+This program offers two key protections:

 1. Offers Financial Incentives